-\ During 1997, the Company changed its fiscal year to a straight calendar year from a 52/53 week fiscal year that ended on the Sunday closest to December 31.
+During 1997, the Company changed its fiscal year to a straight calendar year from a 52/53 week fiscal year that ended on the Sunday closest to December 31.
 Prior to the change, the Company's last trading day of its fiscal year may have varied.
 For consistent presentation and comparison to the industry indices shown herein, the Company has calculated its stock performance graph assuming a December 31 year-end.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors, officers and beneficial owners of more than 10% of the Company's Common Stock to file with the Securities and Exchange Commission (the "SEC") initial reports of ownership and reports of changes in ownership of Common Stock and other equity securities of the Company.
-Based solely on its review of the copies of such reports received by it, or written representations from reporting persons, the Company believes that during the fiscal year ended December 31, 2000, its officers, directors and holders of more than 10% of the Company's Common Stock complied with all Section 16(a) filing requirements, except for the following.
-A Form 4 for Mr. Corrigan was filed late, an amended Form 4 was filed late for Mr. Norby, and one transaction for Mr. Georgens that should have been reported on a Form 4 was filed on Form 5, constituting a late filing.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors, officers and beneficial owners of more than 10% of the Company's common stock to file with the Securities and Exchange Commission (the "SEC") initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
+Based solely on its review of the copies of such reports received by it, or written representations from reporting persons, the Company believes that during the fiscal year ended December 31, 2001, its officers, directors and holders of more than 10% of the Company's common stock complied with all Section 16(a) filing requirements, except for the following: a Form 4 for Mr. Larry Sonsini, Director, reporting one transaction, was filed late, and a Form 4 for Mr. John D'Errico, Executive Vice President, Storage Components, reporting one transaction, was filed late.